New England Journal of Medicine DECEMBER 08, 2016

 Key Findings

-2. At 30 days, the composite rate of death, stroke, or myocardial infarction was significantly lower with PCI (4.9%) compared to CABG (7.9%), P=0.008.
+2. At 30 days, the composite rate of death, stroke, or MI was significantly lower in the PCI group (4.9%) compared to the CABG group (7.9%) (P=0.008 for superiority), largely due to a reduction in periprocedural MI and early adverse events.

 Study Design